Dr. Julia Schlam Edelman, MD, FACOG, NCMP

 Traditionally, physicians don’t focus on sleep during a regular annual visit.
 And the possibility that women may have sleep apnea is seldom considered.
 Doctors think of sleep apnea as a condition occurring in overweight men.
 “When I did the research, I became aware that women, even slender women, can have sleep apnea because they have narrower airways.”
 During midlife, changes in the body can compromise these narrow airways.
 Lifestyle is another important factor.
 “I see many women with sleep issues who are unaware of the impact lifestyle choices have on their sleep quality.
 They don’t get deep sleep and don’t wake up refreshed.”

-Dr. Edelman’s dedication to finding new paths for women to achieve good health extends to the physical environment of her private practice, located in Middleboro, Massachusetts (within an hour of Boston, Providence, and Cape Cod.)
-Her comfortable, quiet, and well equipped office features the latest equipment for minimally invasive diagnostic, surgical, and non-surgical procedures including the ThemiSmooth and ThermiVa machines.
+Dr. Edelman’s dedication to finding new paths for women to achieve good health extends to the physical environment of her private practice, located in Middleboro, Massachusetts (within an hour of Boston, Providence, Newport, and Cape Cod.)
+Her comfortable, quiet, and well-equipped office features the latest equipment for minimally invasive diagnostic, surgical, and non-surgical procedures.